U.S. Route 190: Killeen

 Business U.S. Highway 190-F is a 9.09 mile (14.6 km) long business route that runs through downtown Killeen that follows an old alignment of US 190.
 When US 190 was moved off the original route to a southern bypass around both Killeen and the town of Harker Heights in 1975, the remaining route was initially declared as State Loop 518.
 In an overhaul of state loop designations throughout Texas, however, the Texas Department of Transportation converted many former U.S. route and state highway alignments into business routes, thus creating Business U.S. Highway 190.

 Business US 190 begins at a partial cloverleaf interchange with I-14/US 190 and Hood Road.
 This interchange is located within the boundaries of Fort Hood; the only access to the army base directly from US 190 Business is via Hood Road.
 The route continues east as Veterans Memorial Boulevard.
 It intersects State Highway 195 (Fort Hood Road) as the business route exits Fort Hood and enters Killeen city limits.
 The business route passes through downtown Killeen and crosses FM 439 once passing the commercial district.
-Continuing eastward, the route passes by Skylar Field Airport and enters Harker Heights, where it intersects both FM 3423 and FM 3219.
+Continuing eastward, the route passes by Skylark Field Airport and enters Harker Heights, where it intersects both FM 3423 and FM 3219.
 Approaching US 190, the business route splits: according to the Texas Department of Transportation, the official west-to-east alignment of the route forks to Edwards Drive, while the east-to-west alignment continues on Veterans Memorial Boulevard, though both directions are signed as the business route on the boulevard.
 At either designation, the roads both lost the designation at their respective I-14/US 190 intersections.